Fremantle Stuff > organisations >

 The plans afoot for the removal of the British Army from the Colony spawned a rush of volunteer forces.
 These early units on the list did not become part of the ‘Commonwealth Forces’.
 But later units which are too numerous to mention here did become part of the A.I.F. which, of course, stands for Australian Imperial Force - not yet Commonwealth Forces.
 And we must not forget the six Western Australian Contingents that were despatched to the South African War from 1899 to 1901.

 The photograph of William Hymus shows the rather spectacular uniform worn by the Pinjarrah Volunteers headed up by Theodore Fawcett who paid for the uniforms out of his own pocket.
-Thanks to Diane Oldman for the image and caption, and the paragraph above and table below, data from a talk she gave called 'WA's Wild West'.
+Thanks to the invaluable Diane Oldman for the image and caption, and the paragraph above and table below, data from a talk she gave called 'WA's Wild West'.

 Sussex Volunteer Rifle Corps